Skip to content

 Of course not.

-We just need to ask one question: What does the user need?
+Just ask one question: What does users want?

-Does the user need a VM with a GPU?
+Does users need a VM with a GPU?
 Is it the 6912 CUDA cores and 4200MB VRAM on the GPU?

 No, they don't.

-The user needs: to train/infer various neural network models to achieve business goals.
-So, there needs to be something that helps them perform tensor calculations at a rate of trillions of floating-point numbers per second.
+Think from the first principles, users needs: to train/infer various neural network models to achieve business goals.
+So, there needs to be something that helps them perform tensor calculations at a rate of trillions of floating-point operations per second.

-Is there a way to complete multiple tenant requests as quickly, efficiently, and securely as possible in a limited GPU resource pool?
+Is there a way to handle multiple tenants' requests as quickly, efficiently, and securely as possible in a limited GPU resource pool?

-Thinking to this dimension, the virtualization of GPU devices itself is no longer important, providing computing power, isolating and sharing computing power -- that is the true virtualization that meets user needs.
+Thinking to this dimension, the virtualization of GPU devices is no longer important, offering TFLOPS, isolating and sharing computing power -- that is the true virtualization that meets user needs.

 From the business perspective, what are the limitations of the virtual device approach?

-1. The resource quota of virtual devices is fixed and cannot be adjusted automatically according to business peaks and troughs, leading to limited dynamic scheduling space and the overall resource utilization is still not as high as expected
+1. The resource quota of virtual devices is fixed and cannot be adjusted dynamically according to business peaks and troughs, thus the overall resource utilization is still not as high as expected

-2. CUDA cores can be oversubscribed, but generally cannot oversubscribe VRAM, but VRAM is likely to be the bottleneck for oversubscription, deploy more AI apps for the business is not possible
+2. CUDA cores can be oversubscribed, but generally cannot oversubscribe VRAM, but VRAM is likely to be the bottleneck, deploy much more AI apps for the business is not possible

 3. Physical GPU devices must be mounted on the host, and drivers must be mounted on the business running environment, affecting elasticity and increasing management complexity